Contact centers are where customers go to find solutions to their problems.

 8. Make angry conversations private.

 Avoid talking with angry customers within earshot of employees or other customers.

 Find something to agree with the customer about.
 An agreement will result in collaboration and cooperation.

-When customers talk, listen and wait for a silence.
-When your customer has stopped talking, then summarize their main point and work together on a solution.
+When customers talk, listen and wait for silence.
+When your customer has stopped talking, summarize their main point and work together on a solution.

 If customers are frustrated, annoyed, or are not capable of engaging in a productive conversation, allow them the opportunity to think by themselves for short periods of time.
 Then, address their concerns effectively.